 And while there’s nobody to make breakfast for you, all private riads come with a fully equipped kitchen that will help you survive the hunger of Ramadan and yes, of course that you can bring your own alcohol and store it in the freezer.
 A few days after leaving the riad I attempted to do the same in a hostel and the manager got so mad at me!

 You really cannot put price on freedom and that’s why I believe that renting a whole riad for yourself and your companions is one of the best ideas when traveling to a conservative country such as Morocco.

 Plus, you always have the freedom of inviting new friends to your riad since there’s no one there to tell you that it isn’t allowed.
 However, bear in mind that it is against Moroccan Islamic law to invite locals to your house.
 Yes, I know that Moroccan women are beautiful but trust me, you don’t want to break the laws in a country like this one.

 That specific rule is a real shame becuase the bedrooms at the riads are so nice!
 They even come with a bathtub!
 You’ll definitely feel like a sultan after spending one night in Riad Naila, the second riad that my media assistant and I visited .

 How to Book the Best Riads in Marrakesh, Morocco

 As I said before, most of the best riads are private and you’ll be unable to just walk in and book it.
 What I recommend you to do is to book it directly via e-mail and arrange payment beforehand.

 While riads tend to be on the expensive side (100 to 180 euros per night), they are actually the best value for your money as long as you have a party of 2 or more people since the cost is per riad, not per person.

-Have you ever been to Morocco?
-Would you like to stay in a Riad?
-Share your thoughts and let me know what you think!!!
+Have you ever been to Marrakesh?
+Would you like to experience life in a riad?
+What other luxury properties do you recommend?
+Share your thoughts and let me know what you think!